Financial Aid Homeschool Information

 Westmont welcomes and has enrolled a number of home schooled students in recent years.
 The goal of this statement is to provide home school families with up-to-date information regarding their ability to qualify for state and federal need-based aid.

-All students interested in receiving need-based financial aid from federal, state or institutional sources are required to fill out and submit the Free Application for Federal Student Aid (FAFSA–http://www.fafsa.ed.gov/).
-This is the only form that Westmont requires of applicants to complete (beyond satisfying the ATB requirement for federal and California State monies) in order to receive financial aid.
+All students interested in receiving need-based financial aid from federal, state or institutional sources are required to fill out and submit the Free Application for Federal Student Aid (FAFSA–http://www.fafsa.gov/).

-The Federal Department of Education requires that home schooled students satisfy an “Ability-to-Benefit” (ATB) requirement in order to receive state and federal financial aid.
+The Federal Department of Education requires that home-schooled students satisfy an ability to benefit requirement in order to receive state and federal financial aid.
 In general, all students must produce documentation recognized by the state that shows that they have graduated from high school.
-For home school students, the following options can satisfy the ATB requirement:
+For home-school students, any of the following options can satisfy the requirement:

-Should a home school student choose not to take options 2, 3 or 4, he or she may still be eligible for admission to Westmont, and any Westmont merit-based scholarships for which he or she qualifies.
+Should a homeschooled student be unable to provide one of the items listed above, , he or she may still be eligible for admission to Westmont and any Westmont merit-based scholarships for which he or she qualifies, but not need-based aid.